MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 For more information, see [Create a content scan job](../deploy-aip-scanner-configure-install.md#create-a-content-scan-job).

+### Added support for sensitive information types
+We’ve added support for additional sensitive information types in Azure Information Protection, such as **Australia business number,** **Australia company number,** or **Austria identity card.**
+For more information, see the [Sensitive information type entity definitions](/microsoft-365/compliance/sensitive-information-type-entity-definitions) in the Microsoft 365 documentation.
 ### Fixes and improvements

 The following fixes were delivered in version 2.9.101.0 of the [Azure Information Protection unified labeling scanner](../deploy-aip-scanner.md):